MA-615/615_Assignment2/README.md

 # 615_Assignment2

+In this repository you will find:
-In this assignment I pulled data from gapminder on aid given and the percentage of health aid given

-I created two separate script files, one to tidy the data and combine it into one joined data set, and another for visualization

-I then created a markdown file to source my script files and report my observations
+-data from gapminder on aid given and the percentage of health aid given -two separate script files, one to tidy the data and combine it into one joined data set, and another for visualization -a markdown file to source my script files and report my observations -a knited html file